Sparsholt Firs to Streatley

 Leaving Sparsholt Firs

-Uffington White Horse and Dragon Hill
+Uffington White Horse & Dragon Hill

 The Berkshire Downs